HotelCalifornia/libfonts/Readme.md

 When making a PR, you need to do two things:

 1. Add the converted font file to src/fonts.
 You can use the [tool on LVGL's site](https://littlevgl.com/ttf-font-to-c-array) to convert a TTF file.
-This should be exported with a height of 20px.
+This should be exported with a height of 20px and a BPP of 4.
 2. Edit include/fonts/fonts.h to include the declaration of your font

 ## FAQ*

 #### Q: Are all the fonts going to be for language support?
 A: In theory no. If you want a font like Comic Sans MS and provide just the Latin character set, that's fine too.

+#### Q: Why are the CJK characters split into 4 parts?
+A: There are a couple reasons.
+First, there are about 30,000 characters defined in the CJK Unicode block (which, incidentally, is also split into four parts).
+Following on from that, it turns out that exporting fonts at 1 BPP made them not so readable on the v5 screen, so I had to go back and re-export them at 4 BPP.
+Having a single file with 30,000 characters, each represented as a C array where 4 bits make up one pixel would have led to an almost unmaintainably massive file.
+So I decided to split them up the same way as Unicode does.

 *yes, I did just make these questions up so the "frequently" part is a little bit of a lie